Diving in Komodo

 Have a look through our Frequently asked questions

 You can go liveaboard diving in Komodo all year round.
 The liveaboards here do not close for an off-season because every month of the year promises top quality action.
 Some consider April to November to be the best time to visit as the weather is best then and November to March is rainy season.
 April, just after rainy season, is often considered the best month.

-Normally the water is cooler in the south and warmer and clearer in the north, but this can change.
-The absolute best time for good visibility in Komodo is from November to January.
+Normally the water is cooler (average 20 to 25°C) in the south and warmer and clearer in the north (average 25 to 28°C), but this can change.
+The absolute best time for good visibility in Komodo is from November to January when 30+m is common.
 July and August, having cooler seas and being more nutrient-rich, have lower visibility but have blooming marine life.